-Since the 1990s, multinational consulting companies have entered the China market and expanded operations here, including McKinsey, Boston Consulting Group, Booz Allen & Hamilton, Price Waterhouse Coopers, Roland & Berger, etc. In recent years, there has been interest and an increasing trend from small-to-medium size consulting firms to tap into this vast market of opportunity.
-Generally, it is harder for small firms to compete with larger companies, but if they have a well-defined niche or unique position, there is still opportunity for the smaller companies to enter the China market.
+In the past two decades, multinational consulting companies including McKinsey, Boston Consulting Group, Booz Allen & Hamilton, Price Waterhouse Coopers, Roland & Berger, Accenture, etc. have entered the China market and expanded operations here.
+The top consulting firms are expected to contribute to about a quarter of the industry revenue in 2013.
 It is also common that foreign consulting firms only do business with foreign invested companies.
-But as these consulting firms gain local knowledge and expertise, however, they often expand to service domestic clients.
+However, as these consulting firms gain local knowledge and expertise, they often expand to service domestic clients.
 International consulting firms in China face a variety of challenges, such as insufficient local talent, unsophisticated clients and a lack of professional standards.
 However, with comparatively long experience in the global market, and shared information centers in offices around the world, foreign consulting firms are poised to take the lead in the China market.

 The U.S. Commercial Service offers a broad array of market entry services to U.S. companies in the consulting services industry.
 Please refer to the following relevant contacts for additional information on how we can help you expand your business in China.